pairinteraction/pairinteraction/docs/contribute/architecture.rst

-Overview About pairinteraction's Architecture
+Overview About PairInteraction's Architecture
 =============================================

-This page provides an overview about how the pairinteraction software is structured and how it is working internally.
+This page provides an overview about how the PairInteraction software is structured and how it is working internally.
 The information is intended for developers and advanced users who want to understand the software's architecture in more detail.

 Code Structure
 --------------

-The pairinteraction software consists of three parts.
-Each part is implemented in a separate directory in the pairinteraction repository:
+The PairInteraction software consists of three parts.
+Each part is implemented in a separate directory in the PairInteraction repository:

 - :github:`src/cpp <tree/master/src/cpp>` - A high performance C++ backend for constructing and diagonalizing
   Hamiltonians of systems of Rydberg atoms.
 Python bindings are created using nanobind_.